Tripathikritika/Tripathikritika/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m flexible to collaborate with others
 - 🥅 2020 Goals: To pursue my career successfully in IT Field
-- ⚡ Fun fact: I love to Read Novels (last read 6 months ago 🤣)
+- 🌱 Fun fact: I love to Read Novels (last read 6 months ago 🤣)
+- 👯 Hobbies : Love to play board games and badminton

 ### Connect with me: